agusopa/foodorderapp/README.md

 This project required me to build a fully responsive food order app, I used React library, HTML5, CSS and JavaScript for the areas that required interactivity and the logic of the shopping cart.

 # Available scripts
-In the project director, you can run :
+In the project director, you can run:

-npm install
+· npm install

-npm start
+· npm start